-- Normal Aging Gone to the Extreme: The most common reason that brake fluid appears brown or black is that normal aging has gone unchecked (you haven’t had the fluid changed in too long).
-Contaminants collect in the fluid, darkening the color and reducing its ability to work.
+- Normal Aging Gone to the Extreme: The most common reason that brake fluid appears brown or black is that normal ageing has gone unchecked (you haven’t had the fluid changed in too long).
+Contaminants collect in the fluid, darkening the colour and reducing its ability to work.

 - Deteriorating Rubber Lines: The rubber brake lines on your car will eventually deteriorate and need to be replaced.
 Brake fluid is also corrosive, and while the lines are designed to withstand that corrosion, they’ll eventually begin to break down.
 Microscopic pieces of rubber and chemicals leaching out of the lines into the fluid will also cause it to darken.

 - Normal Heating: Brake fluid is heated by contact with the callipers, and this heat creates a chemical change in the fluid, adding to the darkening created by moisture and other types of contamination.

 A top-rated mobile mechanic will come to your home or office and visually inspect your brake fluid’s condition, the master cylinder and the rest of the system to determine if the problem is simply due to normal age and wear/tear.
 The mechanic will then provide a detailed inspection report that includes the scope and cost of the necessary repairs.